 Ask anyone who has rafted the Colorado River through the Grand Canyon about their experience and you’ll be treated to a story of adventure.
-Guided trips ranging from 3 to 18 days stop at places like Lees Ferry, Phantom Ranch, and Whitmore Wash, navigating distances of up to 226 river miles.
+Guided trips, ranging from 3 to 18 days, stop at places like Lees Ferry, Phantom Ranch, and Whitmore Wash, navigating distances of up to 226 river miles.
 Among the many outfitters recommended by the National Park Service, we suggest Oars, Grand Canyon Expeditions, Arizona Raft Adventures, and Arizona River Runners.

 The iridescent waters of Havasupai Falls have long inspired adventurers to make the 10-mile trek through the verdant Havasu Canyon, home of the Havasupai tribe.
 The hike has become so popular, however, that in 2019, the Havasupai imposed strict visitation rules, requiring all visitors to obtain permits and stay for at least three nights at their campground or lodge.
-Reservations for 2020 open on February 1 and typically sell out within a day.

 Located within the Navajo Nation, the East Rim is the most remote area in the Grand Canyon, with fewer access roads and viewpoints.
 The most popular attractions here are Antelope and Marble Canyons, as well as Instagram darling Horseshoe Bend, a dramatic viewpoint over the Colorado River.
-Many road-trippers to the east side head northeast to Glen Canyon National Recreation Area, which emcompasses Lake Powell.
+Many road-trippers to the east side head northeast to Glen Canyon National Recreation Area, which encompasses Lake Powell.

 To make things even easier, follow these final pointers.

 Most people drive to the Grand Canyon—and a car is necessary if you plan to visit more than one area along the rim—but a fun, relaxed, and scenic alternative is to take the Grand Canyon Railway, which makes daily round-trips between Williams, Arizona, and the Grand Canyon Depot.
-Featuring vintage railcars with live music, the train winds through thick woods and across broad meadows, offering views of unsuspecting wildlife along the way.
+Featuring vintage rail cars with live music, the train winds through thick woods and across broad meadows, offering views of unsuspecting wildlife along the way.
 The cowboy characters who bring the Old West to life aboard make the trip particularly fun for children.